aves-omni/aiostremio/README.md

 # AIOStremio

 AIOStremio combines your favorite Stremio addons into one.
 Easily sync your setup with friends—changes update for all users without any reconfiguration on their end.
+[Discord Server](https://discord.gg/dU7KcppT6M)

 (Note: Not all services allow account sharing, and it may lead to a ban.
 Consider using [TorBox](https://torbox.app/subscription?referral=fe897519-fa8d-402d-bdb6-15570c60eff2) (referral link), which allows account sharing.)